xvitaly/srcrepair/docs/source/backups.rst

 Managing backup files
 ==========================================

-When safe cleanup is on (green light in status bar), application will automatically create backup files for the most performed actions.
+When safe cleanup is enabled (green light in the status bar), the application automatically creates backup files for the most performed actions.

 You can select multiple backups by pressing **Ctrl** or **Shift**.

-Plain text backup files can be viewed or edited by a :ref:`default text editor <settings-advanced>`.
-Just select such file and press **Edit in Notepad** button on the main toolbar.
+Plain text backup files can be viewed or edited using a :ref:`text editor <settings-advanced>`.
+Simply select such a file and click the **Edit in Notepad** button on the main toolbar.

-Binary files with **bud** extension can be opened by any Zip-archiver.
+Binary files with the **bud** extension can be opened by any Zip-archiver.

 .. index:: backup types
 .. _backups-types:

-BackUp types
+Backup types
 ==========================================

+A typical backup file name ``Container_UNIXTIME.bud`` consists of the following parts:

+  * **Container** -- prefix;
-Typical backup file name ``Container_UNIXTIME.bud`` consists of prefix **Container**, **UNIXTIME** -- current datetime in UnixTime format and extension **bud**.
+  * **UNIXTIME** -- current datetime in UnixTime format;
+  * **bud** -- file extension.

-BUD-files are standard Zip-archives, which contains removed by program files with keeping the original directory hierarchy.
+BUD files are standard Zip-archives containing files removed by the program, preserving the original directory hierarchy.

-The names of the registry backup files (only in version for Microsoft Windows) are generated as follows:
+Registry backup file names (only on Microsoft Windows platform) are generated as follows:

  * ``Game_AutoBackUp_UNIXTIME.reg`` -- automatic backup of game video settings;
  * ``Game_Options_UNIXTIME.reg`` -- manual backup of game video settings;
  * ``Source_Options_UNIXTIME.reg`` -- manual backup of all Source Engine games video settings;
- * ``Steam_BackUp_UNIXTIME.reg`` -- manual backup of all Steam settings, stored in Windows registry.
+ * ``Steam_BackUp_UNIXTIME.reg`` -- manual backup of all Steam settings, stored in the Windows registry.

 .. index:: backup storage
 .. _backups-storage: